xxaxxelxx/xx_icecast/README.md

 ***
 ### PROXY mode
-Container operates as a proxy for player containers
+Container operates as a proxy for player containers.

 ####Environment####

+> ATTENTION:
-> ATTENTION: ALWAYS SET YOUR OWN PASSWORDS TO PREVENT ANY UNAUTHORIZED ACCESS!!!
+> Always SET YOUR OWN PASSWORDS TO PREVENT ANY UNAUTHORIZED ACCESS!!!

 - IC_ADMIN_PASS=*myadminpass*
 - IC_SOURCE_PASS=*mysourcepass*